aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 Validates the File to be uploaded.
 If the validation passes, the following actions will happen:
-  1) Copy the file from tmp folder to the /data/incoming directory
+  1) Copy the file from tmp folder to /data/incoming
-  2) Set the IsCandidateInfoValidated to true in the mri\_upload table
+  2) Set `IsCandidateInfoValidated` to TRUE in the mri\_upload table

 RETURNS: 1 on success, 0 on failure